 Yusein is 35 years old, LGBT friendly and speaks English, Bulgarian, Turkish, Russian and French.

 He lives on the Bulgaria and Romania border.
 Therefore he can offer tours to both of these beautiful countries.
 Yusein has a Bachelor’s and master’s degree in economics.
 His speciality is Tourism management.
 Since 2010 he has been a member of the Union of Bulgarian tourist guides.
 Also, he is licensed as a tour guide by the Ministry of tourism of Bulgaria.
 Yusein enjoys reading books, jogging, playing football, cooking and making new friends are among his favourite hobbies.
 Finally, he is highly experienced and comes highly recommended.

-Total cost for the guide services of Yusein for one day (8 hours) = a booking fee of USD 25 Paypal plus USD 85 in cash to Yusein after his services.
-This makes a total of USD 110.
+Total cost for the guide services of Yusein for one day (8 hours) = a booking fee of USD 33 via Paypal, debit / credit cards, bank transfer or Crypto Currency plus USD 85 in cash to Yusein after his services.
+This makes a total of USD 118.

 This excludes any transport, entrance fees or any food & beverage costs.

 He has a Jeep and he would be happy to show you around in it for a fee of 50 Euro per day plus fuel costs.

 “Anyone who travels to the region and is looking for a great guide must book Yusein.
 He makes it a lot of fun to discover and understand the local culture.” – Joaquim, Portugal.